esx-framework/esx-documentation/docs/es_extended/server/xplayer/functions/getweight.md

 xPlayer.getWeight()
 ```

-This functions returns the current player weight in a `number` type, can be used to do calculations
+This functions returns the current player weight in a `number` type, can be used to do calculations.